bvergara87/blueprint-takehome/README.md

    - Implement a caching layer using Redis to improve performance of data that doesn't change often and is pulled repeatedly (e.g. list of available screeners, screener questions, etc).

-5. CDN:

-   - Use a Content Delivery Network (CDN) like Cloudflare or AWS CloudFront to serve static assets globally.

-6. Monitoring and Logging:
+5. Monitoring and Logging:

    - Set up comprehensive monitoring using tools like Sentry.

-7. Security:
+6. Security:

-   - Add token based authentication and authorization using tools like Auth0 or Okta.
+   - Add authentication and authorization using tools like Auth0 or Clerk.
    - Make sure to scrub/anonymize any PII before storing data.
-   - Implement WAF (Web Application Firewall) for protection against common web exploits.
    - Use secrets management tools like AWS Secrets Manager or HashiCorp Vault.

-8. Disaster Recovery:
+7. Disaster Recovery:

    - Set up regular backups and a disaster recovery plan.
    - Implement multi-region deployment for increased resilience.

-9. UI:
+8. UI:
    - Implement responsive design for various devices.
    - Remove inline styles and replace proper SCSS styles.